 Board Certified in Endocrinology, Diabetes, and Metabolism

-Dr. Abbate is certified in clinical densitometry (reading bone mineral density studies) which enhances his care of patients with osteoporosis and other metabolic bone disorders.
+Dr. Abbate is certified in clinical densitometry (bone mineral density studies) which enhances his care of patients with osteoporosis and other metabolic bone disorders.

 He is also certified in thyroid ultrasound and has been performing fine needle aspirations of the thyroid since 1990.

-Expertise in the treatment of diabetes (link to diabetes services), hormone disorders, and metabolic problems (for example lipid disorders) is achieved by special training in an endocrinology fellowship.
+Expertise in the treatment of diabetes, hormone disorders, and metabolic problems (for example lipid disorders) is achieved by special training in an endocrinology fellowship.
 Mastery of these areas is demonstrated by becoming board certified through the American Board of Internal Medicine.
 No other certification is recognized by the Joint Commission for the Accreditation of Hospital Organizations or the Center for Medicare and Medicaid Services.

 Anne J. Abbate, BSN, RN, CDE

 Anne has been a certified diabetes educator since 1991.
 She first worked as a diabetes educator at Children’s Hospital in Seattle where she developed expertise in working with children with diabetes.
 She has worked with patients of all ages in both hospital and clinic settings.
 Anne has extensive experience working with intensive insulin regimens including insulin pumps and continuous glucose sensors.
 She also enjoys working with women during their pregnancies.
 Anne helps patients overcome the stress of managing their diabetes with her quiet and gentle manner.

 Matthew Loudon, PA-C